Southwestern District

 The Southwestern District is comprised of communities such as Irvington, Edmondson Village, Allendale and Ten Hills.
 It is the home to the Gwynns Falls Trail and Leakin Park, which together comprise more than 1,000 acres —one of the larger urban wilderness preserves in the United States.
 The Southwestern District is also home to the historical 300-acre Loudon Park Cemetery, where Union and Confederate graves are located on opposite hills.

-Major Valencia Carter has been appointed as the District Commander of the Southwestern District.
+Major Michael A. Mercado has been appointed as the Commanding Officer of the Southwestern District.

-Captain Jeffrey DiPaola has been appointed as Executive Director of the Southwestern District.
+Captain Christopher Warren has been appointed as Executive Officer of the Southwestern District.